Dua Lipa: 2019–2022: Future Nostalgia

 On 11 February 2021, Lipa released a single titled "We're Good", along with Future Nostalgia: The Moonlight Edition.
 On 26 February 2021, Aleyna Tilki released her debut English-language single "Retrograde", co-written by Lipa.
 Lipa released the song "Can They Hear Us" from the soundtrack of the film Gully on 4 June 2021.
 On 13 August 2021, Lipa worked again with Elton John on the song "Cold Heart (Pnau remix)", released as the lead single from John's studio album The Lockdown Sessions.
-On 15 October, the single reached the number one spot on the UK Singles Chart, becoming Lipa's third song to achieve this feat.
+On 15 October, the single reached the number-one spot on the UK Singles Chart, becoming Lipa's third song to achieve this feat.
 In February 2022, Lipa launched a weekly lifestyle newsletter entitled Service95 as well as its accompanying podcast Dua Lipa: At Your Service.

-On 18 February 2022, a source close to the issue confirmed to Variety that Dua Lipa had parted with her longtime management business, Ben Mawson and Ed Millet's TaP Management.
+On 18 February 2022, a source close to the issue confirmed to Variety that Dua Lipa had parted ways with her longtime management business, Ben Mawson and Ed Millet's TaP Management.
 Contrary to other reports, the insider claims that the singer is not currently meeting with other management firms, but she will do so in the future.
+On 1 March 2022, reggae band Artikal Sound System filed a suit against Lipa and her label Warner Records alleging copyright infringement, asserting similarities between "Levitating" and their 2017 song "Live Your Life".
+In June 2023, the suit was dropped with prejudice.
+A second suit by songwriters L. Russell Brown and Sandy Linzer claimed that "Levitating" infringed on their 1979 disco song "Wiggle and Giggle All Night".

 On 11 March 2022, Lipa and Megan Thee Stallion released "Sweetest Pie" accompanied by its music video.
 The song marks their first collaboration and serves as the lead single from Megan's second studio album Traumazine.
 On 27 May, Lipa collaborated with Calvin Harris and Young Thug to release "Potion", serving as the lead single from Harris's sixth studio album Funk Wav Bounces Vol. 2.
-It marks the second collaboration between Harris and Lipa following their 2018 single "One Kiss".
+It marked the second collaboration between Harris and Lipa following their 2018 single "One Kiss".